lingocoder/abi.cli/README.md

 ## ABI Command Options

-Though it might be more convenient to run through a script, the ABI Inspector was designed to also work as a standalone Java application.
+Though it might be more convenient to run through a script, the ABI Inspector was designed to work as a standalone Java application.
 It provides the following command line interface:

         usage:

         java -cp {your_project_classpath} com.lingocoder.abi.app.AbiApp -a
-               <artifacts-gav-file> | -g <gav-coordinates> -c <classes-dir> [-d
+               <artifacts-gav-file> | -g <gav-coordinates> -c <classes-dir>
-               <dependencies-file>]  [-help] -p <package-to-scan>
+               [-help] -p <package-to-scan>
          -a <artifacts-gav-file>   In place of the <gav-coordinates> option, you could alternatively provide a new
                                    line-separated file containing Maven-style